DSwiffen/OFH-ChronotypeDiabetesBipolar-August2026/README.md

 # OurFutureHealth_ChronotypeAndDiabetesInBipolar_August2026

-Does chronotype influence the odds of diabetes comorbidity in bipolar disorder?
-This repository contains code used the analyse the interaction effects of chronotype on the association between type 2 diabetes and bipolar disorder.
+Analysis code for a study assessing the interaction effects of chronotype on the association between type 2 diabetes and bipolar disorder.
-The analysis used data from the Our Future Health cohort (Data release 14), accessed August 2026.

-Details of the code files are below:
+PROJECT SUMMARY

+The goal of this project was to explore whether chronotype modifies the association between bipolar disorder and type 2 diabetes and whether any effect differs between the sexes.
+To realise this, cases with bipolar disorder were compared to cases with no mental health problems in logistic regression models both with and without an interaction term (chronotype x mental health status) to generate odds ratios of type 2 diabetes.
+The regression analysis was adjusted for a range of relevant sociodemographic, lifestyle and health-related covariates.

+ASSOCIATED PUBLICATION

+Submitted.

+CONTACT

+For any questions, please contact the lead investigator, Dr Duncan Swiffen (dswiffen@ed.ac.uk).

+DATA DICTIONARY

+A full description of variables used in the analysis can be found in the Our Future Health data dictionary, at this link: https://research.ourfuturehealth.org.uk/data-and-cohort/

+GENERAL APPROACH

+Two mutually-exclusive groups - bipolar disorder and no mental health problems are created and baseline sociodemographic, lifestyle and health-related factors are compared between groups.
+Odds ratios are calculated via logistic regression models adjusted for relevant covariates.
+The first model includes both mental health status group and chronotype, whilst the second model includes a term for their interaction.
+These models were repeated on the whole sample and in the sample stratified by sex.
+Likelihood ratios comparing the two types of models were calculated.

+DESCRIPTION OF SCRIPTS

 01- cleaning.r
 A data cleaning file.